 Bring spare batteries for your camera, lots of memory cards and somewhere to backup all those fantastic photographs you will take.
 A laptop, iPad or remote storage device is highly advised.

 A good, strong pair of binoculars is essential.
-Game is not always co-operative and birds are often a good distance away so a decent set will add great value to your safari experience.
+On safari the animals are not always co-operative and birds are often a good distance away so a decent set will add great value to your safari experience.

 DO I NEED ANY VACCINATIONS?
 WHAT ABOUT MALARIA?

-NO, there is no formal requirement for any shots for entry into Zambia however, we highly recommend that you do take precautions against malaria, particularly in the summer months.
+NO, there is no formal requirement for any vaccinations for entry into Africa, however, we highly recommend that you do take precautions against malaria, particularly in the summer months.

-Your physician will be able to assist you with a prescription for prophylaxis for malaria prior to your arrival in the malaria area.
+Your physician will be able to assist you with a prescription for prophylaxis for malaria prior to your arrival if you are going to be visiting a malaria area.

 Tips on avoiding Malaria : Take a prescription antimalarial drug.
-Use insect repellent liberally which we will supply and wear long pants and sleeves to prevent mosquito bites.
+Use insect repellent liberally and wear long pants and sleeves to prevent mosquito bites.